Qualifying Conditions for Medical Marijuana Card in Florida

 For HIV/AIDS patients, medical cannabis can provide significant relief.
 HIV is a virus that leads to the development of AIDS, an immunodeficiency disease that affects the body’s ability to fight infections.
 AIDS symptoms may include rapid weight loss, fatigue, diarrhea, pain, and loss of appetite.

-In 2005, more than 60% of HIV/AIDS patients requested medical cannabis to treat their condition.
+In 2005, more than 60% of HIV/AIDS patients requested medical cannabis for their condition.
 This is because cannabis can relieve a great number of HIV/AIDS symptoms; data from Columbia University found that patients who used cannabis had substantial increases in appetite, allowing them to avoid rapid and unhealthy weight loss.
 Another study found that cannabis reduced pain in HIV patients, who also reported an improved quality of life.

 Multiple sclerosis is a disease that erodes the protective covering surrounding the nerves, impacting the brain and spinal cord.
 This neurological condition causes severe pain, tremors, muscle cramps, and a host of other unpleasant symptoms that impact multiple aspects of a patient’s health and life.
-For years, doctors have prescribed medical cannabis to treat multiple sclerosis symptoms.
+For years, doctors have recommended medical cannabis to treat multiple sclerosis symptoms.

 One of the major symptoms of multiple sclerosis is muscle tightness, also known as spasticity.
 People with multiple sclerosis have very stiff, aching muscles that lead to severe pain, and studies show that medical marijuana may improve spasticity and decrease spasms.